JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 For a general search, here some suggested methods for locating UI control keys.

 ### Finding a UI Control Key Using Code Completion in the Editor
 The preferred method of finding UI control keys is to use the code completion feature in the IntelliJ IDEA editor.
+Note that some keys presented by the code completion feature may be deprecated.
 New entries in the `"ui": {}` section will invoke the code completion popup, as shown below:

 ![UI Control Key Code Completion](img/uit_control_complete.png)